Jackson Township, Columbia County, Pennsylvania

 Jackson Township is a township in Columbia County, Pennsylvania.
 It is part of Northeastern Pennsylvania.
 The population was 624 at the 2020 census.

 History

 The Jud Christie Covered Bridge No. 95 and Creasyville Covered Bridge were listed on the National Register of Historic Places in 1979.

 Geography

 Jackson Township is in northern Columbia County, bordered to the northwest by Sullivan County and Lycoming County.
 The western border of the township follows Little Fishing Creek, which flows south towards Fishing Creek and the Susquehanna River.
 The majority of the township is hilly, with elevations ranging from 850 to 1300 ft above sea level, while the northernmost part of the township rises to the 2340 ft crest of Huckleberry Mountain, along the edge of the Allegheny Plateau.

 According to the United States Census Bureau, the township has a total area of 47.7 km2, of which 0.1 sqkm, or 0.20%, is water.
+It contains the census-designated place of Waller.